 5. Reduced cost of drugs and devices.
 Direct negotiation with pharmaceutical companies and medical device makers will bring prices down by as much as 40%.

 Today, 25 states are considering single-payer legislation.
 New York is the closest to passing a bill.
-Make our state a national leader by supporting and passing the New York Health Act and enshrining health as a human right for all.
+Make our state a national leader in pandemic recovery by supporting and passing the New York Health Act and enshrining health as a human right for all.
 Passing the NY Health Act has never been more urgent.

 Bren Raleigh, MD; Physicians for a National Health Program, Buffalo Chapter